gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 > ## Bonus: why learn to program?
 > Share why you're interested in learning how to code.
 > > ## Solution:
 > > There are lots of different reasons, including to perform data analysis and generate figures.
 I'm sure you have more specific reasons for why you'd like to learn!
-Add a
+Add a line to your introduction explaining your motivation to learn to code.
 > {: .solution}
 {: .challenge}

 # Introduction to R and RStudio
 _[Back to top](#contents)_

-Over this workshop, we will be working with data from the Schmidt Lab, here at Cornell.
-They collected microbial samples across Lake Ontario on the US EPA *RV Lake Guardian*.
-They want to understand how environmental conditions in the lake (things like temperature and nutrients) affect the abundance of different bacterial taxa.
+Over this workshopm we will be working with data gathered by the Lake Superior National Estuarine Research Reserve (LSNERR), as part of their system-wide monitoring program (SWMP).
+SWMP encompasses frequent and high-quality water quality, weather, nutrient, and wetland plant community data, and is **always** publicly available.
+You can access SWMP data here.
+For this workshop, we'll work with a subset of these data, to analyse trends in water quality across the estuary.

-To test this hypothesis, we'll need two things: data and a platform to analyze the data.
+To do this, we'll need two things: data and a platform to analyze the data.

 You already [downloaded the data]({{ page.root }}/setup.html).
 But what platform will we use to analyze the data?
 We have many options!